Deep-Symmetry/java-beat-control-example/README.md

                                  (default 20)
      -r,--real-player            Try to pose as a real CDJ (device #1-4)

+### Building on this Framework

+There are some comments towards the end of the `Main` class pointing at how this could grow to contain additional features that Open Beat Control offered, but using the interfaces or protocols that you need, with links to the Clojure implementations in OBC.
+Hopefully those will be easier to understand now that you can compare this Java implementations of the rest of OBC with its Clojure source.

 ### Logging Configuration

 Deep Symmetry’s Java libraries use [slf4j](http://www.slf4j.org/manual.html) to allow